Tharindusb/QuantumDevBytes-blog-site/content/post/2023-06-05-encapsulation.md

 <!--more-->

-In the following example, we illustrate a scenario where lack of encapsulation can lead to potential issues:
+In the following example, I illustrate a scenario where lack of encapsulation can lead to potential issues:

 ```java
     public class Car{